MarcoCiau/tiki/README.md

 ![Tiki IoT Monolithic Architecture](/tiki_iot_arquitecture.png)
 ### Components
-- **IoT Devices**: belongs to all IoT devices ans sensors which send reports data in a interval of time (10 seconds by default)
+- **IoT Devices**: belongs to all IoT devices ans sensors which send reports data in a interval of time (10 seconds by default).
-- **Network Transport**: Tiki IoT provides HTTP transportation for comunication between the Core Services and IoT Devices
+- **Network Transport**: Tiki IoT provides HTTP transportation for comunication between the Core Services and IoT Devices.
-- **Core Services**:  are responsible for REST API calls, managing and storing IoT devices data, Websockets subscriptions for real-time telemetry and monitoring IoT devices connectivity state
+- **Core Services**:  are responsible for REST API calls, managing and storing IoT devices data, Websockets subscriptions for real-time telemetry and monitoring IoT devices connectivity state.
-- **Web UI**: user interface based on React.js which allows to end-users an easy way to monitor and manage IoT devices
+- **Web UI**: user interface based on React.js which allows to end-users an easy way to monitor and manage IoT devices.
+For more details of the Web UI Client, visit the following [repository](https://github.com/MarcoCiau/tiki_client).
 ## Technology

 - [Express.js](https://expressjs.com/): Exposes REST API end-points, a custom error handler is implemented and multiple middlwares for security, data validation and sanatization, authentication and authorization are implemented.